andrewcsmith09/MacrosAndMore/README.md

 One of the first steps was ensuring that data stored in the backend was handled securely.
 I used Spring Boot with JPA (Java Persistence API) to manage database interactions, which allowed for structured, secure, and efficient data access.

 Another key consideration was how to protect user accounts without creating unnecessary friction.
 Requiring users to log in every time they opened the app would be secure but frustrating.
 To strike a balance, I implemented an authentication system using access and refresh tokens.
 This approach allowed users to remain logged in for a set period while ensuring that sensitive endpoints were still protected by time-limited access tokens.
-If an access token expired, the app could securely request a new one using the refresh token — reducing friction without compromising security.
+If an access token expired, the app could securely request a new one using the refresh token, reducing friction without compromising security.

 I also made a conscious decision to limit the amount of personal information collected.
 Outside of food and nutrition data, only a user’s name, email, address, and password are stored.
-Additional health metrics such as height, weight, age, and pregnancy status are used solely for the purpose of calculating personalized nutritional goals — they are processed in-memory and never saved to the database.
+Additional health metrics such as height, weight, age, and pregnancy status are used solely for the purpose of calculating personalized nutritional goals, they are processed in-memory and never saved to the database.
 This approach helped reduce the app’s data privacy footprint while still delivering a personalized experience.

 ### Finding Quality Data